 The endocrine system is powerful in that it affects almost every organ and cell in the body.
 Every gland in the system secretes distinctive hormones for singular purposes.
 The thyroid hormone for example impacts a host of vital body functions such as skin and lymph detoxification, metabolism and weight, temperature regulation, fertility and digestion.

-Let’s Look At Where These Endocrine Disruptive Compounds Are Commonly Found And Why We Should Try To Avoid Them:
+Where Endocrine Disruptors Are Found + Why Avoid Them:

 ED’s in our environment are harmful because they can mimic hormones, our own hormones, and sneakily bind to our own receptor sites and elicit blown up responses.
 Stronger responses to those we would naturally have.